senecajs/senecajs.org/src/pages/docs/tutorials/unit-testing.md

 properly.
 This ensures that even errors inside action callbacks are captured.

-The unit test mode also captures additional strack tracking information, showing not only the location of the exception, but also the location in calling code that the current action was called from.
+The unit test mode also captures additional stack tracking information, showing not only the location of the exception, but also the location in calling code that the current action was called from.